Ride1Up Roadster V3 Review | Light, Nimble, and Surprising

 Can You Make The Ride1Up Roadster V3 A Gravel Bike?

 The Roadster V2 came in a gravel variant.
-Here with the V3, there isn’t any “gravel edition” at launch, but out of the box this would make for a highly serviceable gravel e-bike.
-It has the Deore cassette for efficiency, a bit of a wider clearance and sturdy front fork.
-Of course, it already has the Schwalbe gravel tires and wide handlebars.
+Here with the V3, there isn’t any “gravel edition” just yet, but out of the box, this would make for a highly serviceable gravel e-bike.
+It has a 327% range of the cassette for efficiency, a bit of a wider tire clearance, and a sturdy front fork.
+Of course, it already has the gravel tires and wide handlebars.
 You may choose to pop the fenders off to fit a more purist gravel vibe, but all the essentials for getting started are there.

 Ride1Up does have a dedicated gravel bike, the Ride1Up CF Racer 1, which is an already absurdly low-priced carbon frame with excellent components.
 But if you want to go even more affordable and are good with an aluminum frame, the Roadster V3’s performance will undoubtedly do for gravel rides.